kevinzepwa/Artisty/README.md

-  $rails s: then http://localhost:3000 in your browser to specify the what you want to access: you can run:- http://localhost:3000/artisty - to get the whole cocktails data http://localhost:3000/artisty-api/1 - to get the cocktail with an id of 1
+  $rails s: then http://localhost:3000 in your browser to specify the what you want to access: you can run:- http://localhost:3000/artisty - to get the whole arts data http://localhost:3000/artisty-api/1 - to get the art with an id of 1

 Resources: